Sybille Bedford: Career as a writer

 After the war, Bedford spent a year travelling in Mexico.
 Her experiences on that trip would form the basis of her first published book, a travelogue entitled The Sudden View: a Mexican Journey, which was published in 1953.
 Bedford spent the remainder of the 1940s living in France and Italy.
 During this time she had a love affair with an American woman, Evelyn W. Gendel, who left her husband for Bedford and became a writer and editor herself.
 In the 1950s Bedford became Martha Gellhorn's confidante.

-A Legacy, Bedford's second book and first novel, was published in 1956 and successfully televised by the BBC in 1975.
+A Legacy, Bedford's second book and first novel, was published in 1956 and televised by the BBC in 1975.
 It was described by Francis King as "one of the great books of the 20th century".
 Evelyn Waugh wrote in a letter to Nancy Mitford, "I wondered who this brilliant 'Mrs Bedford' could be.
 A cosmopolitan military man, plainly, with a knowledge of parliamentary government and popular journalism, a dislike of Prussians, a liking for Jews, a belief that everyone speaks French in the home..."
 Though outwardly a work of fiction, it was somewhat autobiographical – it presents a stylised version of her father's life in Germany, as well as some of the author's early childhood there.
 It was a success and enabled Bedford to continue writing.
 In her lifetime, three more novels were published, as well as numerous works of non-fiction.
 In non-fiction she was best known as a travel writer and a legal reporter.

 In 1945 she met Esther Murphy, who would become her lover.
 The relationship lasted only a few years, but they remained lifelong friends.

 Bedford spent the 1950s, the 1960s and the 1970s living in France, Italy, Britain and Portugal, and during that period had a twenty-year relationship with the American female novelist Eda Lord.
 In 1979 she settled in Chelsea, London.
 In 1981 she was appointed an Officer of the Order of the British Empire.
 She worked for PEN, was a fellow of the Royal Society of Literature, and in 1994 became a Companion of Literature.
 Bedford's final work was Quicksands, a memoir published in 2005.
 A biography by Selina Hastings Sybille Bedford: An Appetite for Life was published in 2020.